Edit Blog Post

-From the bus station at Belgrade I caught a coach to Zagreb, the capital of Croatia, a journey between two states that were also arch enemies.
-Both have been the victims and agents of ethnic cleansing not only during the Second World War (Croatian Fascists the Ustaše
+From the bus station at Belgrade, capital of Serbia I caught a coach to Zagreb, the capital of Croatia, a journey between two states that were also arch enemies.
+Both have been the victims and agents of ethnic cleansing not only during the Second World War (Croatian Fascists, the Ustaše

 When we arrived at the Bajakovo

-border I wondered if there might be a frosty atmosphere - but there wasn’t.
+border therefore I wondered if there might be a frosty atmosphere.
 The only evidence of animosity I found was trying to change my Serbian dinar

 into local Croatian kunar